 US COLLECTION MANAGER

-Based in Los Angeles, CURA Art’s US Collection Manager, Amanda Goch, specializes in database management, logistics and collections care.
+Based in Los Angeles, CURA Art’s US Collection Manager, Anna Wingfield, specializes in research, marketing, logistics and database management.

-CURA Art is a member of American Alliance of Museums (AAM), ArtTable, Association of Women in the Arts (AWITA), International Council of Museums (ICOM), Museums Association (MA), The Institute of Conservation (ICON), and UK Registrars Group (UKRG).
+CURA Art is a member of American Alliance of Museums (AAM), ArtTable, Association of Women in the Arts (AWITA), Museums Association (MA), The Institute of Conservation (ICON), the International Catalogue Raisonné Association (ICRA) and UK Registrars Group (UKRG).

 Banner image and headshots: Jayne West Photography, Brett William Childs and Kristen Kate Photography